WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Alpine.
 Tundra.
 Summer.

-This new species, discovered by Steve O'Kane in 2006, was thought to occur only on Leadville limestone on West Silver Mesa in the Weminuche Wilderness area near Durango.
-Explorations by John Bregar turned up a very large population of the plants on the San Juan Formation, a volcanic breccia.
+This new species, discovered by Steve O'Kane in 2006, was thought to occur only on Leadville limestone on West Silver Mesa in the Weminuche Wilderness area near Durango, but, as the photographs on this page show, it is also found north of that location on the San Juan Formation, a volcanic breccia.

 Range map © John Kartesz,